 Power Supply Sequence

 During power-up, the AVDD and DRVDD supplies can come up in any sequence.
 The two supplies are separated inside the device.
-Externally, AVDD and DRVDD can be driven from separate supplies or from a single supply.
+Externally, they can be driven from separate supplies or from a single supply.

 Digital Output Information